awpbash/healthhack/README.md

 2. **Underreporting Among the Elderly:**
    Seniors often underreport critical health events due to forgetfulness or complex app navigation, leading to gaps in care.

-### Core Questions:

-- **How can technology bridge the gap between elderly care services and healthcare providers to ensure continuous, value-based care while reducing costs?**
-- **What innovative digital tools can lower healthcare costs and improve care quality in a value-based system?**

----

 ## 3. Our Approach

 Our solution directly tackles these challenges through: